- Information collection

 - The disclosure is in support of legislated functions of other government agencies, departments or authorities, where it is not prohibited in law.
 Examples include:

-- The sharing of crash reporting data between the WA Police Force and the Insurance Commission of WA;
+- The sharing of crash reporting data between WA Police Force and the Insurance Commission of WA.

-- Referring information that is relevant to the wellbeing of a child to the Department of Child Protection & Family Support;
+- Referring information that is relevant to the wellbeing of a child to the Department of Child Protection and Family Support.

 - Reporting relevant incidents to the Department of Housing in support of their Disruptive Behaviour Management Strategy.

 Under no circumstances will personal information be disclosed for the purpose of direct marketing.

 The release of personal information is monitored by the WA Police Force Information Release Centre.
 This office authorises and records applications for the release and disclosure, in accordance with legislation, policies and procedures.

-You are able to make application to access your personal information held by the WA Police Force.
+You are able to make application to access your personal information held by WA Police Force.
 You can do this by making an application in writing to the Coordinator, Freedom of Information, WA Police Force.
 There are a number of reasons police can refuse this access, but where access is granted you are also able to challenge the accuracy and completeness of your information and have it amended.
-Go to Freedom of Information.

-If you visit the Western Australia Police Force website to read, browse or download information, our Internet Service Provider will record the:
+If you visit the WA Police Force website to read, browse or download information, our Internet Service Provider will record the:

 - Visitor's server address